Garth and Kathleen Holyoak will serve at BYU's Jerusalem Center from January, 2016, to August, 2017.

 Photo: Along the way, the students were intrigued with these little critters called hyrax.
 They were everywhere and about 12" in length.
 Do you suppose people used to eat them?

 Photo: Scriptures come to life when you sit and read excerpts from the Old Testament at the places where events really happened!
 Looking back in the Old Testament, David slew Goliath, a Philistine, then cut off his head with a sword the priest, Ahimelech of Nob, had given him.
-David was a man who had been anointed to be Israel’s next king and if you read the entire chapter of I Samuel, it is filled with suspense and has a surprise ending.
+David was a man who had been anointed to be Israel’s next king and if you read the entire chapter of

 Photo: Hannah, a JC student, is such a doll and is always lending a hand to everyone.